PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 boundary, and sole occurrence are frozen.
 The focused gate passes `397 passed, 1 xfailed in 19.66s`, the 96-file branch-changed suite passes `1636 passed, 1 xfailed in 31.81s`, and targeted static validation passes.

+Terminal singleton-MaxPool/Reshape recovery now propagates its existing two- child result tuple through the runner and helper, retaining it as the unconsumed observation target `_terminal_singleton_maxpool_reshape_results`.
+Child schemas and order, shared state scope, zero-argument helper use, guards, and terminal elementwise-fanout/convpool-output boundaries are unchanged.
+Implementation exposed only stale discard-shape and annotation-aware AST expectations; after correction, the focused gate passes `398 passed in 19.13s`, the 96-file branch-changed suite passes `1637 passed in 30.37s`, and targeted static validation passes.